Chirag-ahir/JAVA-All-Basic/README.md

 what is resultset ?<br>
  The result set is an object that represents a set of data returned from a data source, usually as the result of a query.

+ What are different JDBC Components are there?<br>
+- DriverManager: Manages a list of database drivers.
+- Driver: The database communications link, handling all communication with the database.
+- Connection: Interface with all methods for contacting a database.
+- Statement: Encapsulates an SQL statement which is passed to the database to be parsed, compiled, planned, and executed.
+- ResultSet: The ResultSet represents a set of rows retrieved due to query execution.<br>

   ========================================= SERVLET ==========================================

  what is servlet ?<br>